 The Accessible Technology Commons (ATC) is an assistive technology lab run by the DPRC.
 It consists of six closed rooms and a lobby area.
-It is also quiet place for students who want to do homework, group projects, use a computer, or need a study space.
 Each room has an assistive technology computer along with a height adjustable chair and computer table.

 The ATC is located on the Ground Floor, Room 83, of the J. Paul Leonard Library.